cypress-io/cypress/docs/source/api/commands/and.md

 **Verify length, content, and classes from multiple `<p>`**

-Passing a function to `cy.and` enables you to assert on arbitrary subjects.
+Passing a function to `.and()` enables you to assert on the yielded subject.
 This gives you the opportunity to *massage* what you'd like to assert.

 Just be sure *not* to include any code that has side effects in your callback function.